ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-light-saver.md

 * You can configure different default levels on different times of the day.
 * You can have separate night levels or away levels that override the standard time of day levels.
 * If motion remains, the lights will not change automatically, so for example if you set the desired level manually, it will remain as long as there is motion inside the configured timeout.
+Exception:
+* If you use the brightness sensor, lights may turn on automatically when it gets dark, even if there is constant motion.

 The node works fine without any input or output, but you can use input to control or configure it, and you can get interesting information on the output.